 The buyer can also terminate the TR contract earlier.
 To end or terminate the contract and get ownership of the goods, the buyer must repay the bank in full.

 To get a TR, a buyer needs the following things:

 - The buyer must have a good relation with the bank.

 - Bank and borrower must also agree to the terms of the TR, including the loan amount, interest rate, maturity date, and more.

 In a typical TR arrangement, the buyer or borrower makes little or no investment at all to get the assets.
 Thus, it is the bank that bears the majority of the credit risk in the contract.

-Buyer, on the other hand, keeps the profit from the sale of the products, but they also have to bear the business risk.
-This risk represents what if the buyer is unable to sell the goods, or there is no demand for that product.
-Further, the buyer also has to bear the risk of goods getting damaged, lost or deteriorate in value.
-Moreover, the buyer is also responsible for any additional costs that he or she incurs in relation to the good, such as freight, custom, storage and more.
+On the other hand, Buyer keeps the profit from the sale of the products, but they also have to bear the business risk.
+This risk represents what if the buyer is unable to sell the goods or there is no demand for that product.
+Further, the buyer also has to bear the risk of goods getting damaged, lost, or deteriorate in value.
+Moreover, the buyer is also responsible for any additional costs they incur in relation to the good, such as freight, custom, storage, and more.

 Letter of Credit vs. Trust Receipt

-Trust Receipt, on the other hand, is a document suggesting release (physical) of goods by the bank to the borrower.
+On the other hand, Trust Receipt is a document suggesting the release (physical) of goods by the bank to the borrower.
 LC may come both before and after the TR.
-TR comes into play if the buyer needs to make the immediate payment.1,2
+TR comes into play if the buyer needs to make an immediate payment.